coah80/phonkedit/README.md

 Notes
 - Use simple lowercase filenames (letters, numbers, underscores).
 We sanitize names automatically.
+- In the config (Audio), you can choose to mix your songs with built-ins (default) or use only your songs.
+- Remove your songs to fall back to built-ins.
-- Tracks are streamed and included in the same random selection as built-ins.
+- Tracks are streamed and included in the random selection.
 - Please trim your tracks to the beat drop, itll work best then.
 - Custom songs are capped at 5 seconds, to minimize the jank